Oxnard Klan Riot of 1978: Aftermath

 At the initial reporting of the event, an estimated fifteen people suffered serious injuries, and thirteen people were arrested.
 One of the activists served a short sentence after being charged on the basis of inciting a riot, and participation in unlawful assembly.

 The events in Oxnard did not lead to mass sympathy for the Klan in Oxnard.
 No "Klavern" (town or city Klan chapter) was ever formed in the city.
 What occurred in Oxnard was one of several incidences of violence that occurred in California and throughout the country in the late 1970s, and preluded intensified violence and the increasing association of the Klan movement with openly Nazi elements.
-In Castro Valley just two months later, the Klan battled with the PLP and CAR at an event, also lead by Metzger, against Vietnamese refugees who had settled in the town.
+In Castro Valley just two months later, the Klan battled with the PLP and CAR at an event, also led by Metzger, against Vietnamese refugees who had settled in the town.
 By 1979, the Klan ramped up their violence at the Greensboro Massacre, wherein the Klan murdered five members of the Communist Workers Party, and again in 1980 in Oceanside California, when Klansmen brutally assaulted counter-demonstrators.